 Note: Current course lists are subject to change depending on course availability.

 Course lists are for Study Abroad undergraduate students only.
-Study Abroad postgraduate students should contact USC International for a list of courses available to study.
+Study Abroad postgraduate students should contact the International Office for a list of courses available to study.

 Important information to consider when choosing your courses